aws-samples/lambda-refarch-fileprocessing/PIPELINE-README.md

 ### Source

 For this application we are hosting our source code in GitHub.
 Other [Source Integrations](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-source) are available however this template focuses on GitHub.
-Whenever an update is pushed to the GitHub branch being monitored our pipeline will being executing.
-The source stage will connect to GitHub using the credentials provided and download the branch into our pipelines artefact bucket for use in the other stages.
+Whenever an update is pushed to the GitHub branch being monitored our pipeline will begin executing.
+The source stage will connect to GitHub using the credentials provided and clone the branch into our pipeline artefact bucket for use in the other stages.

 ### Build